-Term is a great value for young families.
-The coverage is high and the premiums are low, especially on a 10-year policy.
+Term is excellent value for young families.
+The coverage is high, and the premiums are low, especially on a 10-year policy.
 But if you’re not careful you could “term out” and be forced to shop for a new policy.
-For example, a 25-year old purchases a 20-year term policy, but at age 45 finds they still need life insurance.
+For example, a 25-year-old purchases a 20-year term policy, but at age 45 finds they still need life insurance.
 The annual premium increases will be substantial.
 That is not where you want to find yourself, especially if your health has declined.
-You will pay higher than normal rates in a new policy, or may even be uninsurable.
+You will pay higher than normal rates in a new policy or may even be uninsurable.
 In which case you will keep your expensive 20-year term policy because you have no other option.

 What is a good amount of life insurance?
 You may choose to purchase enough coverage to replace the person’s income, or to pay down major debts such as cars and mortgages, or to fund a child’s education.
 Or you may choose to do all of that.